Depth Measurement - Quality Magazine

 There are other types or styles of notches used for depth inspections.
 The type shown thus far is called a “whistle” notch.
 Some of the other styles include square or flatted notches and depth grooves.

-Square or flatted notches have a square or rectangular flat plunged into the diameter at a specific depth (see illustration above).
-They function the same, as the “whistle” notch.
+Square or flatted notches have a square or rectangular flat plunged into the diameter at a specific depth (see Figure 4).
+They function the same as the “whistle” notch.
 The bottom of the notch is the gage plane used to measure the depth of the hole.
 This design can be confusing.
 Some users question if the top of the square or flatted notch is also a measuring plane.
 Although it is done in some rare instances, most will use the bottom of the flatted notch as the gage plane.

 There are other methods to measure the depth of an internal diameter.
-The use of Step Gages, “Hard Stops”, “Flush Pins”, Verniers, Depth Micrometers, Coordinate Measuring Machines, and even the piece of masking tape on the drill all have their place.
+The use of step gages, “hard stops,” “flush pins,” Verniers, depth micrometers, CMMs, and even the piece of masking tape on the drill all have their place.
 The method used to measure the depth of a hole is greatly influenced by the tolerance and the design of the hole.
 No measuring tool works for every application.
 The tolerance of the product will always dictate the type and accuracy of the measuring tool to be used.
 If you are looking for actual measured values, you need to be looking at some type of variable measuring tool.
-If your job requires a simple pass/fail measurement, it will be hard to beat the simplicity and accuracy of a Go plug gage with precision ground depth notches, flats or grooves.
+If your job requires a simple pass/fail measurement, it will be hard to beat the simplicity and accuracy of a go plug gage with precision ground depth notches, flats or grooves.
 Q